 Remember to follow all the usual public health messages like mask wearing and hand washing.
 It is certainly better to prevent Covid than catch it.
 Many pharmacies now have free masks available as well as free boxes of RAT tests.
 Make sure you have everything you need at home in case you do test positive: RAT tests, masks, a week’s worth of food and all your regular medicines.

-There seems to be a lot of Covid around again, but remember we won’t all catch Covid.
-So long as you are fully vaccinated including your booster you are likely to be able to fight off the infection by yourself.
+Covid comes and goes and we won’t all catch it.
+If you are fully vaccinated including your booster/s you are likely to be able to fight off the infection by yourself.
 Click here to read the article about second boosters so you can decide if you will benefit from getting a second Covid booster to keep your immunity high.

 Community